DDClark/Papers-By-Year/README.md

 # Papers-By-Year

 Where we look at what was written when and by who with a few comments here and there.

+##1940s

+* Norbert Wiener.
+Cybernetics: Or Control and Communication in the Animal and the Machine.
+Paris (Hermann & Cie) & Camb.
+Mass.
+(MIT Press); 1948, 2nd revised ed.
+1961.

 ##1960s
 This shouldn't take long